-The whole point of having life insurance is to protect the policy beneficiaries (such as you or other loved ones or family members) when the insured dies.
-But exactly how does this happen?
+The whole point of having life insurance is to protect the policy beneficiaries (such as family members or loved ones) when the insured dies.

 Death – The First Step

 A whole life insurance policy remains in force as long as the insured is living and someone is paying the life insurance premiums (unless the policy is paid up).

 A term life insurance policy remains in force as long as the insured is living for the duration of the term, and then it will expire.

 When the insured dies, both permanent and term life policies pay out their face values to the beneficiary or beneficiaries named in the policy.